helloscottk/rudi/README.md

-# 🕉️ Rudra Meditation - Finding Joy in the Heart
+# 🕉️ Last Life Yoga - Finding Joy in the Heart

-A beautifully designed spiritual website for the Rudra Meditation community, focused on discovering sustainable joy through chakra work, energy meditation, and conscious breathing practices.
+A beautifully designed spiritual website for the Last Life Yoga community, focused on discovering sustainable joy through chakra work, energy meditation, and conscious breathing practices.

 ## ✨ Overview

-This website serves the Rudra Meditation community in Monterey Peninsula, California, founded by spiritual teacher Alik Elzafon.
+This website serves the Last Life Yoga community in Monterey Peninsula, California, founded by spiritual teacher Alik Elzafon.
 The site embodies the core teaching that **"when all is said and done... it's about obtaining joy in the heart."**

 ## 🎯 Core Philosophy